 - Appearing uncomfortable or anxious and meowing excessively

 - Curling into a tight ball with their tail wrapped around their body

 - Hiding and refusing to go outside when the temperature drops

-If your cat takes a liking to playing in the snow, and they do so under supervision with safety measures in place, then it can become a fun experience for them.
-Never force your cat to play in the snow, though—it should instead be a decision that they make themselves.
-You will easily be able to tell if your cat likes the snow by observing their behavior (enthusiasm to go outside when it snows), but it can become dangerous, so always ensure that you know where your cat is when the weather becomes too harsh for them.
+If your cat takes a liking to playing in the snow, and they do so under supervision with safety measures in place, it can become a fun experience for them.
+Never force your cat to play in the snow; it should be a decision they make themselves.
+You can easily tell if your cat likes the snow by observing their behavior, but it can become dangerous, so ensure that you know where your cat is when the weather becomes too harsh for them.